 THE MUSIC COMPOSER

 Danijel Robnik of weneednothingsilence: Working on Volcanic Tides has been a bliss.
-As growing up in north of Slovenia, I have been ever since in close relation with the organic textures of nature and soon the composition of stone, undergrowth, trees, roots, water and backgrounds of mountains and air (sky) have take over all of my interest.
+Since growing up north of Slovenia, I have been in close relation with the organic textures of nature and the composition of stone, undergrowth, trees, roots, water, mountains and air (sky).
+They have take over all of my interest.

-Volcanic Tides will be available in 4K soon, stay tuned for more updates and content.
-Meanwhile, check out the Kilauea landscapes photo gallery and don’t forget to follow @pagefilms on social media!
+Volcanic Tides is now available in 4K, stay tuned for more updates and content.
+Follow @pagefilms and @lancepage_photo on Instagram.